-Although Myanmar has no confirmed cases of COVID-19 as of this date, all executives are met with a package containing hand-sanitizer, masks (surgical & N95) and an information card with phone numbers of local hospitals that have been vetted for the treatment of foreigners.
+Myanmar as of 29 May had reported 224 positive cases of COVID-19 and six deaths related to the disease.
+All executives are met with a package containing hand-sanitizer, masks (surgical & N95) and an information card with phone numbers of local hospitals that have been vetted for the treatment of foreigners.
 We strongly recommend that all visiting executives have an International SOS card in case of the need for medical evacuation.

 All of our Security Drivers have first aid training and are CPR certified.
-All of our vehicles carry first aid kits and I am implementing AEDs for our vehicles.
+All of our vehicles are sanitized regularly and carry first aid kits, masks and hand sanitizer and I am implementing AEDs for our vehicles.
 All of our drivers conduct route surveys and are familiar with the locations of safe zones and where the clinics are that we feel are most suitable for treating foreign guests.
-All vehicles are also carrying a large bottle of hand sanitizer for executives use.

 Burma has the ability to test for COVID-19 infections domestically.